someobserver/recurgence/README.md

 ### The Conditions of Recurgence

-- **Recursion** is the universe’s fundamental pattern-generator.
-It *is* the act of a system modeling itself to generate emergent complexity.
+- **Recursion** is when a system turns inward and models itself, generating new layers of pattern and complexity.
-- **Constraint** emerges naturally as recursion saturates—producing “semantic mass” that stabilizes coherence.
+- **Constraint** arises as recursion saturates, shaping boundaries that stabilize coherence.
-- **Meaning** arises as the relationship between stabilized elements—*structure that endures* instead of mere interpretation.
+- **Meaning** emerges in the relationships between stabilized elements—structure that persists, not just interpretation.
-- **Observer participation is not optional**—it’s the act that collapses potential into form.
+- **Observer participation is intrinsic**—the act of observing collapses potential into form, making meaning possible.

 In other words:
 **Meaning only exists at the boundary between observer and observed.**